ujjwalguptaofficial/fortjs-doc/docs/tutorial/shield.md

 ---
 Title: "Shield"
-Keywords: "shield, component, options, fortjs, node"
+Keywords: "shield, component, modular, fortjs, node"
+Description: "Description about Shield component & how to use"
 ---

 Shiled is security layer on top of Section (Controller).
 It controls whether a request should be allowed to enter inside the Section.
 It can also be used for doing some task before passing it to workers.